ammarhakim/ammar-simjournal/je/je16/je16-ldg.rst

 compared to the initial condition and errors computed and are shown in the following table.

-.. list-table:: Poisson bracket convergence for piecewise linear spatial scheme
+.. list-table:: Convergence for piecewise linear spatial scheme
   :header-rows: 1
   :widths: 20,40,20,20